-If you can develop an engagement method at this stage, you can grab the focus by creating a conversation with your customers.
+At this stage, you can grab the focus of your customers by creating a conversation with them.
 For example, when you suggest an up-selling, you can design a chatbot to build a discussion about the usage and advantages.
 Also, in this way, you can design a frictionless path for your customer to stay engaged with your business.

 Suggesting up-sellings and cross-selling right before the check-out can also trigger the impulse buyers.
 For example, when you buy an older version of the mobile phone, and if you see a limited time offer for a newer version, there is a higher chance you would go for the newer version thinking it as a better purchase option.

 Up-selling and cross-selling after making the sale